FrickTob/Ecommerce-Frontend/README.md

-This is the frontend for the ECommerce Site.
-Created using react, the site reads and writes data to the backend which uses django for database management and the api.
+This is the frontend for my [Ecommerce Site](https://github.com/FrickTob/Full-Stack-Ecommerce-Site).
+Created using react, the site reads and writes data to the backend using a REST API with full CRUD functionality.